 This report was completed in accordance with Section 3.2 - Terrestrial Ecosystems of the Environmental Reference for Highway Design (MTO 2013) and Section 4 - Wildlife and Wildlife Management of the Environmental Reference for Contract Preparation (MTO 2013).
-Fish and fish habitat features for this project are described in a separate report (Stantec 2018, 2022).
+Fish and fish habitat features for this project are described in separate reports (Stantec 2018, 2022).